WeCanCodeIT/java-exercises/cookie-orders/README.md

 keep track of your total number of boxes purchased.
 You are going to give the program the ability to remove a variety from the list just remember this may make the girl scout sad so please be kind.

+### Exercise Link

+You can follow this link to generate your Cookie Order repository: [Module 3 - Cookie Orders](https://classroom.github.com/a/BTpEeTEK)

+Once the your repository is generated:
+- Follow the link to your repository and then click on the green ‘Clone or download’ button.
+Copy the URL onto your computer’s clipboard.
+- Launch IntelliJ and go to File -> New -> Project From Version Control and paste the above URL into the URL field.
+Make sure the directory is where you want the project to be on your computer.

 ### The `CookieOrder` Class

 *   Write this class to keep track of 2 pieces of instance data: `variety` of cookie and `numBoxes` purchased